by M.Hayes (c) 2005; All Rights Reserved

 I knew she was wearing the same white shirt I had given her.
 They said she was holding a rock with a bible verse on it when they found her.

 I screamed just like I did in foster care.

-Later on, they said when no one was looking, she drank some kind of poison, by accident.
+Then, they said she drank some kind of poison by accident.

 I guess it was my screams.

 I didn’t tell Mommy that I didn’t think Lil’ Sis drank the poison by herself or that I believed Lil Sis didn’t die by accident.I didn’t have to tell my mommy all that, because I think she already knew.
 Somehow.